joehinkle11/LuaSwiftBindings/README.md

 - added `NO_STDLIB_SYSTEM` flag for iOS builds

+- renamed functions that had the name `main`

 Then there is the `Package.swift` at the root of this repo which glues together the two projects.